joseph-a-levine/authoring/_older/2022_books.md

 ★ **At the Heart of the White Rose**, Sophie Scholl and Hans Scholl (trans. and commentary by Inge Jens)

-**The Sexuality of Christ in Renaissance Art and in Modern Oblivion**, Leo Steinberg
+**The Sexuality of Christ in Renaissance Art and in Modern Oblivion**, Leo Steinberg{% sidenote "tsocirnan" "Some books live up to their titles.
+Steinberg exceeded his. " %}

 **Atomic Accidents: A History of Nuclear Meltdowns and Disasters**, James A. Mahaffey